5 rules of thumb for a successful collaboration with working students

 Don't forget the workstation sheet!

-Every working student must receive a workstation sheet from you or the temping agency.
+Every working student must receive a safety sheet from you or the temping agency.
 It lists:

 - the place of employment;